ableyjoe/draft-martin-grow-rpki-generated-loa/draft-martin-grow-rpki-generated-loa.md

 # Acknowledgments
 {:numbered="false"}

-Dirk-Jan van Helmond helped with the authors' tremendously poor Dutch in {{nederlands}}.
-Note that any residual crimes against language are the fault of the authors alone.
+Dirk-Jan van Helmond tried valiantly to repair the authors' tremendously poor Dutch in {{nederlands}}.
+Any residual crimes against language are the fault of the authors alone.
+Lucas Pardue's stylistic recommendations were all implemented with the result that the document is now much more palatable to Lucas Pardue.

 These fine and wonderful other people also helped with this document (your name goes here).